 Polenta Recipe: History and Curiosities

-Over the time, polenta has become a traditional dish, a cultural identity and territorial of the towns of Lombardy, Veneto, Piedmont, Aosta Valley, Trentino, Emilia-Romagna and Friuli-Venezia Giulia.
+With time, polenta became a traditional dish, a cultural and territorial identity of the cities of Lombardy, Veneto, Piedmont, Valle d’Aosta, Trentino, Emilia-Romagna and Friuli-Venezia Giulia.